heskettalex/PlankPacker/README.md

 **Category:** Category lines allow PlankPacker to pack different types of wood seperately.
 A properly formatted category line at minimum must contain two numbers (indicating the nominal dimensions of the lumber) separated by an **"x"**, and punctuated with a **colon.**
 Example category lines: `2x4:`, `1 x 3:`

 **Measurement:** Measurement lines indicate what the packing algorithm has to work with.
 A properly formatted measurement line at minimum must contain a **quantity** and a **measurement** number seperated by an **"x"**.
 Measurements can be written either as decimals or fractions, but will always be displayed as fractions in the editor.
-Additionally, a **note** may be added following the measurement to indicate any necessary information.
+Additionally, a **note** may be added following the measurement to indicate any additional information.
 Notes must begin with a **"#"** to be recognized by PlankPacker, and will be displayed in all subsequent lists containing the cut.

 Example measurement lines: `3x 48`, `1x 96 1/16" #45 degrees /==\, 2x72.5`